Personal

 Transaction Limitations

 After the account is opened, you may not make deposits into or withdrawals from the account until the maturity date.
-Deposits or withdrawals from the account may be made on the maturity date or during the 10-day grace period following maturity.
+Deposits or withdrawals may be made on the maturity date or during the 10-day grace period that follows.

 Early Withdrawal Penalties